Xi-Systems-Ltd/DoomTAK/README.md

 out of your system without compromising your tactical awareness?
 Try DoomTAK!
 It's Doom, but in ATAK!

-Get in contact with Xi Systems for your ATAK Plugin and other software requirements. contact@xisystems.co.uk
+Get in contact with Xi Systems for your ATAK Plugin and other software requirements. contact@xisystems.co.uk or read a little on the process here; www.xisystems.co.uk/blog/doom-for-atak

 Features
 ===